OutSystems/docs-support/src/enterprise/maintenance/change-ac.md

 1. Restore all license files (including those backed up in step 2 above), for all environments that have licenses from Activation Code BBB.

-    1. In Service Center, for each environment, go to **Administration** > **Licensing**, and choose **Upload New License**.
+    a.
+In Service Center, for each environment, go to **Administration** > **Licensing**, and choose **Upload New License**.
 Upload each environment’s backed-up license file.

-    1. Confirm that the Activation Code displayed is the old Activation Code AAA.
+    b.
+Confirm that the Activation Code displayed is the old Activation Code AAA.

     ![Confirm you see the old Activation Code](images/change-ac-rollback-sc.png)